Stuck in a dispute?

 Success rates are high, and the process is quick.
 And if the two of you really cannot find a solution then you can still go to court and fight it out.

-Richard Marks is a doctor and mediator, trained in general, civil and workplace mediation.
+Richard Marks is a mediator trained in general, civil and workplace mediation.
 He lives and works in London.
-He is a former Vice President of the Royal College of Anaesthetists and has been involved with training and setting professional standards for doctors.
+He is a former Vice President of the Royal College of Anaesthetists and has many years of experience with resolving disputes and settling agreements on professional standards.
 Read more about Richard…

-His main interests are in medical mediation including medical negligence and disputes between medical staff and medical organisations.
+His main interests are in medical, workplace and civil mediation including disputes between medical staff and medical organisations.
 Read more about his interests and expertise…

-Mediation works because it allows the parties in a dispute to talk openly in a safe space and to explore a potential settlement without being dictated to by lawyers and judges.
+Mediation works in resolving disputes because it allows people the ability to talk openly and confidentially, in a safe space, and to explore a potential settlement without being dictated to by lawyers and judges.
 Read more about the process …

 For information about Fees and Costs click here …